CapitainFoxy/GTA-Admin-Panel/README.md

 ## Overview

-GTAServerAdmin is a comprehensive toolset for managing a GTA V server, including backend services for player management, server settings, and bans, as well as a frontend web application for administrative tasks.
+GTAServerAdmin is any C# and Java software, a comprehensive toolset for managing a GTA V server, including backend services for player management, server settings, and bans, as well as a frontend web application for administrative tasks.

 ## Setup